yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 especially since the most commonly used sequencing technique (Illumina sequencing) generates only short reads and requires genome assembly.
-Since genome assembly generates a consensus sequence that reflects the majority of a sequenced virus population, occuring genetic variation is masked.
-Tools for haplotype-sensitive assembly are available but so far have been establisehd for viruses with a relatively short genome but not for baculoviruses or other large dsDNA viruses.
-Using Nanopore sequencing, it is possible to sequence signficiant fragments of  baculovirus genomes to determine major haplotypes ({% cite Wennmann2024 %}).
+Since genome assembly generates a consensus sequence that reflects the majority of a sequenced virus population, occurring genetic variation is masked.
+Tools for haplotype-sensitive assembly are available but so far have been established for viruses with a relatively short genome but not for baculoviruses or other large dsDNA viruses.
+Using Nanopore sequencing, it is possible to sequence significiant fragments of  baculovirus genomes to determine major haplotypes ({% cite Wennmann2024 %}).

 Single nucleotide variants (SNV) have been proven as a powerful tool for analyzing